FCC Will Auction 5G-ready 3.7-4.2GHz and mmWave Spectrum - Slashdot

 Don't forget money for the FCC, lots of it.

+My phone regularly falls back to 2G, or the 2000-era "3G Edge."
+Then there are swaths of the interstates that don't have any cell service at all.

-Less Auctions - More Unlicensed (Score:2)
+Less Auctions - More Unlicensed (Score:5, Informative)

 If the FCC was really serious about getting WISP's off the ground, They would ditch these auctions that tend to go to the highest bidder and sit unused and open the Spectrum to unlicensed, WISP only, long range use.

 Most WISP's out there today are using the 2.4 and 5GHz bands because their unlicensed, unfortunately their also used for WiFi traffic as well.
-These wreak havoc with WISP equipment especially in dense populations, and it's only getting worse as cable companies started packing 5GHz WiFi in their m
+These wreak havoc with WISP equipment especially in dense populations, and it's only getting worse as cable companies started packing 5GHz WiFi in their modems that broadcast 80MHZ of spectrum regardless if wireless is being used or not.

+A clear, WISP Equipment only, spectrum block would not only help out smaller wireless ISP's with their Point to Multi point deployments, but also give business other options of connectivity between buildings besides fiber runs, since most point to point microwave setups are built around Point to Multi-point Wireless Spectrum allocation.

+thank goodness we have a totally neutral FCC chairman who is absolutely dedicated to making sure companies like verizon and ATT are unable to squeeze out new players.

 It's very likely that this decision will cause interference with C Band satellite signals which down-link in the 3.7 - 4.2 GHz band.
 These satellites provide video feeds to television stations and cable systems world wide.
 Strong ground based signals in the same band will overload the low noise LNBF on C Band satellite TVRO dishes.